John Robb (musician): Early life

+Career

 Music

-Robb was inspired by the DIY ethic of punk to form The Membranes in 1977, the band releasing several albums in the 1980s.
-The band split up in 1990 with Robb forming Sensuround, releasing two singles in the early 1990s.
-In 1994 he formed Goldblade, who have released albums including 2005's Rebel Songs and 2008's Mutiny and single "City of Christmas Ghosts" featuring Poly Styrene on shared vocals.
+Robb was inspired by the do it yourself spirit of punk to form the Membranes in 1977; the band released several albums in the 1980s.
+They split up in 1990; Robb then formed Sensuround, who released two singles in the early 1990s.
+In 1994 he formed Goldblade, who have released albums including 2005's Rebel Songs and 2008's Mutiny, and singles such as "City of Christmas Ghosts", which features Poly Styrene on shared vocals.
 In 2013 Goldblade released the album The Terror of Modern Life via Overground Records.